KaustubhDamania/FilesOnTheGo/README.md

 # FilesOnTheGo

-Make sure to have MongoDB installed.
+Make sure to have npm and MongoDB installed.

 Run the following commands:
 - npm install